Blog topics

 • Do they have behavioral issues (past or present)?

-• Where do you keep leashes, crates, cleaning supplies, waste bags, litter, “muddy-ok” towels, and other pet supplies?
+• Where do you keep cleaning supplies, waste bags, litter, crates, and other supplies?

-• What is your preference for disposal of waste (from litter boxes and poop scooping in the yard)?
+What is your preference for disposal of litter box waste?

 • What is the contact information for emergency contacts (include landlord if you’re renting)?

-• What is the contact information for you while I’m caring for the pets?
+• What is the contact information for you while I’m caring for your furry family members?

 • What is your veterinarian’s name and contact info?